Daron Payne

-Daron Payne (/dəˈrɒn/ də-RON; born May 27, 1997) is an American football defensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Alabama, where he won the 2018 College Football Playoff National Championship and was named its most valuable player on defense, before being drafted by Washington in the first round of the 2018 NFL Draft.
+Daron Cordell Payne (/dəˈrɒn/ də-RON; born May 27, 1997) is an American professional football defensive tackle for the Washington Commanders of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he won national championships in 2015 and 2017.
+Payne was selected by Washington in the first round of the 2018 NFL draft.

-Early years
+Early life

-Payne attended Shades Valley High School in Birmingham, Alabama, where he played high school football for the Mounties.
+Payne was born on May 27, 1997, in Birmingham, Alabama.
+He attended Shades Valley High School in Irondale, Alabama, where he played football.
 He was rated as a five-star recruit and committed to the University of Alabama to play college football.

 College career

 As a true freshman at Alabama in 2015, Payne had 13 tackles and half a sack.
 As a sophomore in 2016, he had 36 tackles and 1.5 sacks.
 In the National Championship Game against Clemson, he recorded five tackles and a half sack.

 As a junior in 2017, Payne was named the defensive MVP of both postseason games that Alabama played.
 In the Sugar Bowl versus Clemson, he intercepted a ball and scored an offensive receiving touchdown on the resulting drive.
 In the National Championship Game against Georgia, Payne had six tackles to help lead Alabama to their second national championship in three seasons.
-After his junior year, Payne declared his intentions to enter the 2018 NFL Draft.
+After his junior year, Payne declared his intentions to enter the 2018 NFL draft.
 During his time at Alabama, Payne's given name was commonly misspelled as Da'Ron, which he requested to change back to Daron for his professional career.